kolobook146/Civil-Engineer-Classifier-Bot/docs/business/Deep research/README.md

 - Align sheet implementation and bot-side behavior with the Stage 22 business documentation.
 - Turn the Stage 22 rule catalog into concrete validation and migration logic.
 - Define promotion triggers for Stage 23 extension families only where pilot evidence proves the generic bridge insufficient.
+- Use Stage 24 reporting findings to decide which executive, controls-pack, and exception-layer practices deserve promotion into the pilot dashboard model.